mui/toolpad/docs/data/toolpad/studio/how-to-guides/map-display.md

 });
 ```

-`label` and `value` are the props that we will make available for binding in the Toolpad editor.
+`label` and `value` are the props that you will make available for binding in the Toolpad Studio editor.

 2. **MapDisplay** is now available as a custom component in the component library: